Nk125/FileTransfer/README.md

 ONLY ME HAHAHA! ofc not, i give thanks to all the documentation n##### and other big f###### genius devs that made me as the s##### dev i'm now and even if they aren't here developing with me they're the base of what i'm, so thanks for everyone who supported me in this travel to be a dev

-And obviously to [Adi Shavit](https://github.com/adishavit) for his arg parser
+And obviously to this fella for his work:
+* [Adi Shavit](https://github.com/adishavit) - for his arg parser